WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

 ### Height and animations

-Due to how `NavigatorScreen` animations work, it is recommended that the `NavigatorProvider` component is given enough height to match the tallest `NavigatorScreen`.
-Not doing so could result in glitchy animations, especially when transitioning from a taller to a shorter `NavigatorScreen`.
+Due to how `NavigatorScreen` animations work, it is recommended that the `NavigatorProvider` component is assigned a `height` to prevent some potential UI jumps while moving across screens.

 ## Props